estp/estp/specification.rst

 Typical packet looks like following::

-    ESTP:example.org:system::cpu:     1338277275   7        sint64   gauge
+    ESTP:org.example:sys::cpu: 2012-06-02T09:36:45 10         7.2
-         ^ host      ^ name           ^ timestamp  ^ value  ^ type1  ^ type2
+         ^ host      ^ name    ^ timestamp         ^ interval ^ value

+The hostname is in reverse domain notation.
 After the last colon, whitespace is insignificant, but at least one space should separate fields.
-The ``type1`` is storage type for the value, and ``type2`` is data source type, similar to one used in round-robin databases (RRD).
+The value can have a type marker which is described below.

 Everything after line-feed (LF) character (if exists) is treated as extension data.
 And each line of extension data must start with at least one SPACE